SeaOfNodes/Simple/chapter11/README.md

   infinite loops and create a dummy edge connecting the loop to the Stop node.
 * Loops are already identified in the Simple SoN graph, so we do not need a loop discovery step.
 However, we need to compute the loop depth associated with each CFG node.
 * In [Chapter 6](../chapter06/README.md) we explained the concept of Dominators.
-Dominators are key to the GCM algo, and we extend our incremental dominator discovery algo to ensure that it meets the requirements of the algo (TODO did we enhance it in this chapter?).
+Dominators are key to the GCM algo, and we extend our incremental dominator discovery algo to ensure that it meets the requirements of the algo.
 * We already mentioned the two phases of the algo - the Early Scheduling and the Late Scheduling.
 * In addition, we need to add anti-dependency edges between Loads and Stores in certain scenarios to enforce correct execution order.
 * There are a few changes to our Node hierarchy to help us implement the GCM algo more conveniently.
 These changes do not conceptually alter the Node hierarchy we inherited from the previous chapters.